mgi166/my_chef_repo/README.md

 my_chef_repo
 ============

-This is the sandbox to learn chef, berkshef, and vagrant.
+This is the sandbox to learn chef, berkshef, serverspec and vagrant.

 # Requirements